 Post-Traumatic Stress Disorder or PTSD is not only a signature injury of the wars in Iraq and Afghanistan but is a signature injury in every war.
-The number of cases are astronomical.
-The size and scope of PTSD cases has resulted in the VA creating a system of evaluating VA disability claims and rating PTSD that is absolutely flawed.
+The number of cases is astronomical.
+The size and scope of PTSD cases have resulted in the VA creating a system of evaluating VA disability claims and rating PTSD that is absolutely flawed.
 The VA frequently improperly denies claims for PTSD or minimizes the ratings.
-Below we will provide you with information on various ways the VA is not fairly evaluating PTSD claims and denying veterans the benefits they so right deserve.
+Below we will provide you with information on various ways the VA is not fairly evaluating PTSD claims and denying veterans the benefits they so rightly deserve.

 Read further to learn more, or check out our other PTSD pages:

 We also welcome you to contact our veterans disability attorneys to talk about your situation and how we can help.